India & South Asia

 For Bangladesh and Bhutan please check with your nearest consulate.

-Is tipping customary in India & South Asia?
+Is tipping customary in India Bhutan and Sri Lanka?

 Yes.
 For services you undertake independently such as a meal in a restaurant you should budget roughly a 10% tip.
 Tipping is of course discretionary and should be in line with the quality of service received.